About colon cancer

 If your result is abnormal

-Abnormalities including polyps, cancer or other diseases of the colon, may be found during a colonoscopy.
-The health care provider doing the colonoscopy should provide your test results and talk to you about next steps.
+Your colonoscopy may find polyps (small growths that form on the lining of the colon or rectum) cancer or other diseases of the colon.
+The doctor doing the colonoscopy should provide your test results and talk to you about next steps.
 This may include more tests and/or treatment.

 Costs